deepak-ucfknight/Emotion-Recognition/ReadMe.md

 1. give the name of the model to load in demo.py file
 2. place the image to be tested in images directory
 3. run the demo.py file
-4. new file called ‘predicted_test_image’ wil be generate containing the prediction
+4. new file called ‘predicted_result’ wil be generate containing the prediction

 To generate key-points